sonic-net/DASH/documentation/high-avail/design/xsight-labs-ha-proposal-v1.md

    - When the perfect sync completes, the local card advertises its VIP.
 Packets start to flow to this card shortly afterward.
    - Packets arriving on the local card can turn passive flow entries into an active flow entries.
    - Ideally the flow table scan of passive entries does not begin until the perfect sync completes
-     - You dont want to start aging entries that were passive on the peer until traffic can flow to the local card;
+     - You don't want to start aging entries that were passive on the peer until traffic can flow to the local card;
      you want to give them time to become active here.
      - We could also produce this behavior by setting an initial HA timeout that is extra-long for flows created during the perfect sync.